 The Kennedy Center Programming Board (KCPB) is the campus activities programming board at Hiram College that provides a variety of educational, social, recreational, and cultural programs.
 As a subgroup of Hiram College Student Senate, its members are dedicated to the college and work hard to present diverse activities for the whole campus community to enjoy.
-KCPB events are free for all Traditional & WEC students and include large events such as Homecoming and Springfest.
+KCPB events are free for all Traditional & WEC students and include large events, such as Homecoming and Springfest.

 Intercultural Forum works towards promoting understanding and awareness amongst the culturally diverse students of Hiram.
 As one of the largest clubs on campus, they organize some of the biggest annual events, including the International Dinner and Talent Show.
-The dinner and show provide students with an opportunity to interact with people from various backgrounds while showing casing their own unique culture.
+The dinner and show provide students with an opportunity to interact with people from various backgrounds while showcasing their own unique culture.

 Students who are chosen to support the College Relations Department work side-by-side with the College Relations team and play an integral role in content development that elevates awareness of campus programs and offerings.
 Depending on their area of interest, students may have the opportunity to gain valuable, hands-on experience in social media, media relations, proofreading, event planning, photography, video production, graphic design, and web development.
 Work study and internship opportunities are available.